dannguyen/journalism-syllabi/README.md

 <a href="http://journalismcourses.org/D3syllabus.html">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course consists of an in-depth discussion about the principles of infographics and data visualization, and how they apply to the real world.
-Students will learn how to display information using charts, maps, diagrams, and visual narratives, and how to bring them to life using d3.js, a Javascrip...</em></p>
+        This course consists of an in-depth discussion about the principles of infographics and data visualization, and how they apply to the real world.
+Students will learn how to display information using charts, maps, diagrams, and visual narratives, and how to bring them to life using d3.js, a Javascrip
+        </small></p>

         <p>Instructors: Alberto Cairo, Scott Murray</p>
     </td>
     <td>
-        Knight Center for Journalism in the Americas
+        <small>Knight Center for Journalism in the Americas</small>
     </td>
   </tr>